 The government leases the city hall office facilities under a non-cancelable operating lease.
 The City accrues rent expense in an amount such that the total rent expense under the lease is recognized ratably over the lease term.
-The lease expense on the city hall facility was \$103,607 for the six month period ended December 31, 2017.
+The lease expense on the city hall facility was \$185,718 for the year ended December 31, 2018.